patte/convex-backend-docker/README.md

 ## GitHub Actions
 The [docker-build](.github/workflows/docker-build.yml) action builds the image and pushes it to ghcr.io.
-The following architectures are built:
+The following architectures are built: `linux/amd64`, `linux/arm64`
-- `linux/amd64`
-- `linux/arm64`

 ### Local runner
 For `linux/arm64` the build takes longer than the timeout of 6 hours on the default action runner at the time of writing. `docker-compose.yml` is used to start a local github action runner to help speed up the build.

 The github action is [set to use](.github/workflows/docker-build.ymlL24) the local runner for `linux/arm64` and the default runner for `linux/amd64`.
+Get a runner key from: github.com/your/repo/settings/actions/runners/new.

 ```bash
 cp .env.example .env # adapt .env